ericposas/spidermap/README.md

   - Add "Change all Labels" to a certain format option (full, city, code, etc.) at top of maps pages

-  - Slide Transitions:
-    - Add slide-in transitions to all UI panels

   - Map Labels Context Menu
+    - Change to component state to use redux global state
     - Create a way to save label positions for the map in DB